 - What to do with the information learned through Ancestry DNA ThruLines

-When I first saw this feature today, I could hardly breathe from the excitement.
+When I first saw this feature, I could hardly breathe from the excitement.
 This might sound dramatic, but I am not exaggerating when I say that this feature will save an incredible amount of time and effort researching connections.

 It is important note that Ancestry DNA specifies on their site that this is a beta feature, and could be changed or ended at any time without notice.